 Our business does not presently generate the cash needed to finance our current and anticipated operations.
-Based on our current operating plan and budgeted cash requirements, we believe that we have sufficient funds to finance our operations through February 2024; however, we will need to obtain additional future financing after that time to finance our operations until such time that we can conduct profitable revenue-generating activities.
+Based on our current operating plan and budgeted cash requirements, we believe that we have sufficient funds to finance our operations through July 2024; however, we will need to obtain additional future financing after that time to finance our operations until such time that we can conduct profitable revenue-generating activities.
 We expect that we will need to seek additional funding through public or private financings, including equity financings, and through other arrangements, including collaborative arrangements.
 Poor financial results, unanticipated expenses or unanticipated opportunities could require additional financing sooner than we expect.
-Other than with respect to the purchase agreement for \$33 million we entered into with an institutional investor on October 4, 2021, we have no plans or arrangements with respect to the possible acquisition of additional financing, and such financing may be unavailable when we need it or may not be available on acceptable terms.
-We currently have a remaining amount of \$8,304,532 that is available to our Company pursuant to the purchase agreement.
+Other than with respect to (i) the purchase agreement for up to \$30 million we entered into with Lincoln Park on February 28, 2023 (the "2023 Purchase Agreement"); and (ii) the sales agreement for up to \$35 million we entered into with Roth Capital Partners, LLC ("Roth Capital") on December 9, 2022 (the "Roth Sales Agreement"); we have no plans or arrangements with respect to the possible acquisition of additional financing, and such financing may be unavailable when we need it or may not be available on acceptable terms.
+We currently have a remaining amount of \$26,999,998 that is available to our Company pursuant to the 2023 Purchase Agreement with Lincoln Park, and \$35 million that is available to our Company pursuant to the Roth Sales Agreement with Roth Capital.

-Our forecast of the period of time through which our financial resources will be adequate to support our operations is a forward-looking statement and involves risks and uncertainties, and actual results could vary as a result of a number of factors, including the factors discussed elsewhere in this Quarterly Report.
-We have based this estimate on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.
+Our forecast of the period of time through which our financial resources will be adequate to support our operations is a forward-looking statement and involves risks and uncertainties, and actual results could vary as a result of a number of factors, including the factors discussed elsewhere in this Annual Report on Form 10-K. We have based this estimate on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.